SigridMV/Hello-World/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+As a software engineer, I am always looking for ways to learn and improve.
+This project is a way to get better at using tools like Visual Studio Code, Git, GitHub and Python together. 💻✨

-This is a basic Hello World program.
-I created this to demonstrate the use of Visual Studio Code, Git, Github and Python integrated together.
+This is a simple 'Hello World' program, showing how these tools can work together in a basic setup.

-{Provide a description of your software}
+I created it to improve my coding skills, version control and use of development environments.
+It's also a step towards becoming better at code management and collaborating with others.

-{Describe your purpose for creating this software.}
+Demo Video 🎥

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+You can check out the demonstration video at the following link:

 [Software Demo Video](http://youtube.link.goes.here)